shaq4dev/biblexplosiongroup.org/readme.md

 Shaquille B - May 03, 2023 {

     * Visitors to this page will be able to rewatch a previously recorded event, lesson, or discussion.

 }

+Shaquille B - May 09, 2023 {

+    * Search will be able to search {rewatch} by title.
+    * Top of page there will be 2 buttons that user will be able to press to toggle between Grid view, and List View.
+    * [Grid View] 3 x 3 display of {rewatch} links > When grid surpass 9 items, user will be able to click forward (>) to display page 2... page 3... etc.
+    * [List View] display a {study material} of 20 links > When grid surpass 20 items, user will be able to click forward (>) to display page 2... page 3... etc.

+    * Page Footer

+}